dongle-the-gadget/FakeUpdate/README.md

 --t: Change the title (default: Working on updates)

---i (previously --p): Text for indicator
+--i: Text for indicator

---br (New): Amount of red of the background
+--br: Amount of red of the background

---bg (New): Amount of green of the background
+--bg: Amount of green of the background

---bb (New): Amount of blue of the background
+--bb: Amount of blue of the background

---fr (New): Amount of red of the foreground
+--fr: Amount of red of the foreground

---fg (New): Amount of green of the background
+--fg: Amount of green of the background

---bg (New): Amount of blue of the background
+--bg: Amount of blue of the background

---d (New): Time (in seconds) you need to wait before the progress change (valid range: 1 - 10)
+--d: Time (in seconds) you need to wait before the progress change (valid range: 1 - 10)

---enable-unsafe (New): Launch GUI in Unsafe mode and ignores another flags
+--enable-unsafe: Launch GUI in Unsafe mode and ignores another flags

 --r: Change the request when the computer is "updating" (default: Do not turn off your PC)